Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Examples of cover templates for cookbooks on Placeit

 Unfortunately, the designs tend to be overcrowded and hard to “read at a glance,” and the cover editor is not the most user-friendly.
 Also, you won’t be able to customize the dimensions of the cover, though they offer several formats that you can export all at once.
-Overall, you’ll be better off creating the cover with other tools and use Placeit to generate book mockups for promotional purposes instead.
+Overall, you’ll be better off creating the cover with other tools and use Placeit to generate book mockups for marketing purposes instead.

 6. Visme